cduvallet/q2-dbotu/README.md

 python setup.py install
 ```

+Once you install this plugin, it becomes part of the qiime distribution in the environment you're in (so you don't need to re-install it every time you re-activate the environment).
+If you install a new version of qiime, however, you'll need to re-install the plugin in that new environment.

+Also, if the plugin installation doesn't work for some reason (i.e. it installs, but throws an error if you try running it), note that this will likely "break" your entire qiime distribution as well.
+Basically, when you load up qiime it automatically tries to load up all installed plugins, and if one of those has an error then it will break the whole thing.
+If this happens, you can uninstall the q2-dbotu plugin from your qiime environment and your qiime should go back to working normally.

 # Usage

 Currently, the dbOTU plugin has only one function, the distribution-based OTU caller in `call-otus`.